h8d13/Lighttpd-Steroids/README.md

 ### How this project works:

-Simple start/rebuild python script. `--rebuild`
+Simple start/rebuild python script using `--rebuild` arg.
 `sudo python3 run.py --rebuild`

 > This saves enourmous time creating new features or adding system packages / configs.
-> ALso should have a proper close mechanism.
+> Also both should have a proper close mechanism which makes it convenient as it detects `exit`

 Uses Alpine (5-8Mb) for the core image.
 Dockerfile & start up scripts for init.